Abuse Definitions

 Definition - Hold responsible by putting responsibility on the other partner, make feel guilty, hold accountable.
 A verbal abuser will accuse his partner of some wrongdoing.
 He/she will hold the partner accountable and expect him/her to take responsibility for things in the relationship that are not his/her doing.
 Finding fault with everything the partner does is the key in this type of abuse.

 Control: Definition: Have power over, dominate, oppress, dictate, rule, be in command, demand submission, manipulate, want influence over, restrain, keep in check, hold back, or rein in.
 The abuser wants to ultimately control the partner.
 He/she wants to dictate what the partner does and how it’s done.
-As described by Patricia Evans, it’s “power over.”
-All the forms of verbal/emotional abuse are “controlling behavior.”
+All the forms of verbal and emotional abuse are “controlling behaviors.”
 The abuser feels out of control over his/her life, therefore, tries to control the partner.

 Counter: Definition - Oppose, contradict, argue against, defy, act in opposition to.
 The abuser is constantly countering and correcting everything the partner says and does.
 The partner’s view is different than the abusers, and he/she doesn’t like it, even though he/she may never voice it.
 Discussions are often cut off in mid sentence so the partner’s thoughts cannot be finished.
 The partner is not allowed to have his/her own ideas or thoughts.